UniqueAndys/algorithms-python/README.md

-# Basic Data Structures and Algorithms Implemented with Python
+# Implement Basic Data Structures and Algorithms with Python